arch-xtof/pd-arch-jopd/README.md

 Application will become available at http://localhost:3001/swagger/.
 Substitute localhost with ip or domain if needed.
 Or you can directly use http://localhost:3001/api/dashboards/:uid endpoint

 ## Further Development
 If someone randomly becomes interested in further development of this application, here are additional commads.
+Obviously you will need to install NodeJS and npm

 **Run in development mode**